February 17, 2023

 The lake is accessible by 4WD or by foot on a 20 km return loop trail from Kingfisher Bay Resort.

-Located on the eastern side of Fraser Island, Indian Head is a rocky outcrop said to have been originally created by volcanic activity up to 80 million years ago.
+Located on the eastern side of K’gari (Fraser Island), Indian Head is a rocky outcrop said to have been originally created by volcanic activity up to 80 million years ago.

 Captain Cook first caught sight of the Butchulla people in 1770 and named the eastern beach after them; the term ‘Indian’ was used to describe Indigenous people centuries ago.